 1072.
 Motörhead / Snake Bite Love.
 1998.
 2.5/5

 If there is one major factor that you can’t take away from this band, it’s that they never stopped producing albums on a regular basis.
 For the most part, no more than a couple of years ever separated albums being released.
 That’s a tough thing to do, to keep finding inspiration and ideas on such a scale as to be able to fill the required volume that an album must have.
 To keep the quality of the product high enough to convince the fans to keep buying them also takes some ability.
-Somewhere in that, there has to come a time when the product doesn’t quite stack up, and that either more time should have been taking in either writing or recording the album – or both – or that perhaps there needed to be a longer time between releases to ensure everything was right.
+Somewhere in that, there has to come a time when the product doesn’t quite stack up, and that either more time should have been taken in either writing or recording the album – or both – or that perhaps there needed to be a longer time between releases to ensure everything was right.
 Maybe, just maybe, this album is one of those points in time for Motörhead.

 Motörhead has always been at its best for me when the tempo is right and the songs have the right mix of heavy guitar and rock ‘n’ roll feel.
-For the most part there is little of that balance here.
+For the most part there is very little of that balance here.
 “Love for Sale” and “Dogs of War” start the album off well enough but don’t light any fire like previous Motörhead albums have.
-The title track “Snake Bite Love” tries to inject a bit of old fashioned rock ‘n roll into a heavier riff, while “Assassin” changes up the template but doesn’t really work.
-“Take the Blame” that follows is probably the best song on the album.
+The title track “Snake Bite Love” tries to inject a bit of old-fashioned rock ‘n roll into a heavier riff, while “Assassin” changes up the template but doesn’t really work.

-“Dead and Gone” is another Motörhead ballad, a style of genre that seems so alien to a band like Motörhead that it continues to be a surprise whenever I find a song like it on their albums.
+“Dead and Gone” however is another Motörhead ballad, a style of genre that seems so alien to a band like Motörhead that it continues to be a surprise whenever I find a song like it on their albums.
 It just doesn’t fit with them, no matter how well written or played it might be.
-Certainly, Lemmy’s vocals never suit such a song which isn’t a criticism it’s just a fact.
-“Night Side” on the other hand just feels like it was thrown together in about five minutes, both musically and lyrically.
-In many ways it sums up how the whole album comes across, and it comes back to what I said at the top of the review.
-“Don’t Lie to Me” and “Joy of Labour” settle into that slow tempo that reveals the cracks in anything except top shelf Motörhead songs.
-Listening to Lemmy struggle over the vocals here makes it tough going.
+Certainly, Lemmy’s vocals never suit such a song which isn’t a criticism, it’s just a fact.
+In my opinion at least.

-As it turns out, I had never heard this album until very recently, or if I had I don’t recall it.
 The continuing changes in the music scene at the turn of the century had affected many long-term bands, with releases by bands like Metallica and Megadeth in particular dividing fans with the changes they had made.
-The differences here are not through experimentation of changes tastes in the band, but perhaps just through running out of ideas as to how to best bring forth the music that fans of the band loved.
-Whether that was from rushing or just a lack of inspiration, this is only an average album in the band’s discography.
+The differences here are not through experimentation of changes in taste in the band, but perhaps just through running out of ideas as to how to best bring forth the music that fans of the band loved.
+They were also battling it out with industrial metal and nu-metal which was the rising force of popularity at the time, which made it all the more difficult to find yourself heard.
+Whether this albums suffers most from that, or from rushing too much in the writing and recording to really pull out the average songs and replace them with a variant, or if it was simply just a lack of inspiration, this ends up being only an average album in the band’s discography.

 Friday, July 20, 2018